fordsfords/exampled/README.md

 ## exampled_start.sh

-To assist in running the tool continuously, there is a "exampled_start.sh" script that starts the exampled.sh script as a daemon (e.g. you can log out and the daemon will continue running).
+The "exampled_start.sh" script starts "exampled.sh" running as a daemon (e.g. you can log out and the daemon will continue running).

 The "exampled_start.sh" tool also records the desired command-line parameters of "exampled.sh" so that it can be restarted easily with the same settings.